 Ready to continue scratching that gardening itch?
 Welcome to the second part in our series of doing just that!
 Here in the winter gardening itch chapter two, we’ll continue with indoor plant propagation in preparation for Spring.

-After propagating my African violets in part one of this series, We’ll move forward by expanding our fresh herb collection in the kitchen.
+After propagating my African violets in part one, We’ll move forward by expanding our fresh herb collection in the kitchen.
 I usually start with spring onions.
 As these are the easiest and quickest to start.

 We use spring onions in cooking quite a bit.
 So we try to pick some up from our local farmer’s market whenever available.
 In the winter months though we try to maintain our own supply.